Cylinder head O ring installation

-Removing the cylinder head is straightforward.
-You will need to remove the cooling shroud.
-Unfortunately, it has never been easy because the shroud sweeps around the cylinder exhaust port studs and you risk cracking the shroud if you try to force it over the studs.
+Note: Removing the cylinder head is straightforward except for the cooling shroud.
+It is difficult because the cooling shroud sweeps around the cylinder exhaust port studs and we risk cracking the shroud if we try to force it over the studs.
 Why not remove the studs?
-That's not easy because, if the engine was assembled correctly, the studs were installed with red threadlock which means they won't come out without heat (a torch).
+That is also difficult because, if the engine was assembled correctly, the studs were installed with red threadlock which means they will not come out without heat (a torch).
 To get around this annoying factory problem, take a pair of sharp wire cutters or shears and cut the wings of the shroud off just enough so that the shroud clears the studs.
-The effect on the cooling system in marginable.
+The effect on the cooling system in negligible.

 This O ring is subjected to very high pressures (over 1,000 psi) and the slightest leak will affect engine performance and possibly warp the head.
 This is why it is not a good idea to reuse O rings.
 Glopping RTV on a used O ring looks like it will seal the joint but will not.
 This is because a used O ring has microscopic deformities caused by slight differences in the sealing surfaces.
 The RTV has no effect stopping the extreme pressures inside the cylinder.
 Why suffer a loss of engine performance for a few $'s?
 RTV is not needed when replacing a new O ring nor is it used by the factory.

 Gently tap the cylinder head on the sides with a dead-blow hammer once the nuts are removed.
 Do not use metal tools to pry the head off.
 Instead, work it off gently by hand.

 - Clean the groove that holds the O ring with mineral spirits and a cotton swab.
 Use a toothpick to remove stuck particles.

 It is not a good idea to use any metal object to clean the O ring grove.
 Carefully examine the O ring groove in the cylinder head.
 It must be absolutely free of particles.